Stefal/OPV_importData/README.md

  - [OPV_DBRest](https://github.com/Openpathview/OPV_DBrest) : you will need to kown it's endpoint.
 This API will be used to store all metadata.
  - [DirectoryManager](https://github.com/OpenPathView/DirectoryManager) : you will also need to know it's endpoint.
 This API is our storage API.

+You can deploy a master node with all these services using our [OPV_Ansible](https://github.com/OpenPathView/OPV_ansible) scripts.

 ## Host configuration
 We will use **opv_master**, we have DB_Rest and the DirectoryManager on this machine.
 You might set it in your /etc/hosts file.